South Korea detains suspect in high school teacher's stabbing a day after separate attack wounded 14

 In response to the president’s comments, National Police Agency Commissioner General Yoon Hee-keun declared in a televised statement the start of an indefinite “special surveillance” period, during which police officers will step up patrols and stop-and-search activities to guard against “people suspected of carrying weapons or acting abnormally.”

-Yoon said police officers will also be instructed to actively use firearms or taser guns to suppress suspects when violent crimes occur.
+Yoon said police officers will also be instructed to actively use firearms or stun guns to suppress suspects when violent crimes occur.

 Find more of AP's Asia-Pacific coverage at https://apnews.com/hub/asia-pacific